Max Jones (ice hockey): Anaheim Ducks

-Jones was drafted by the Anaheim Ducks in the first round, 24th overall, in the 2016 NHL Entry Draft held at the First Niagara Center in Buffalo, New York.
-Following the elimination of his junior club, the London Knights, in the 2017 OHL playoffs, the Ducks assigned Jones to their AHL affiliate, the San Diego Gulls for the remainder of the playoffs.

-Jones appeared in his first career AHL playoff game on April 22, 2017, earning no points in a 2–1 win over the Ontario Reign.
+Jones was drafted by the Anaheim Ducks of the National Hockey League (NHL) in the first round, 24th overall, of the 2016 NHL entry draft held at the First Niagara Center in Buffalo, New York.
+On August 26, 2016, Jones signed a three-year entry-level contract with the Ducks.
+Following the elimination of his junior club, the London Knights, in the 2017 OHL playoffs, the Ducks assigned Jones to their American Hockey League (AHL) affiliate, the San Diego Gulls for the remainder of the playoffs on April 22, 2017.
+Jones appeared in his first career AHL playoff game that night, earning no points in a 2–1 win over the Ontario Reign.
 On May 10, Jones scored his first professional goal against Troy Grosenick of the San Jose Barracuda in a 4–3 overtime loss.
 In nine post-season games, Jones scored a goal and an assist.

-Jones started the 2018–19 season with the Ducks' AHL affiliate the San Diego Gulls, but on January 16, 2019 he was called up to the NHL.
+Jones started the 2018–19 season with the San Diego Gulls, and on November 3, 2018, scored his first regular-season AHL goal against the Ontario Reign.
+On January 16, 2019, he was called up to the NHL.
 The next night he made his debut, helping the Ducks to a 3–0 win against the Minnesota Wild at Xcel Energy Center in Saint Paul.
+He registered his first NHL point against the Wild on February 19 and scored his first NHL goal on Carey Price in an 8–2 victory over the Montreal Canadiens on March 8.
+At the end of the NHL season, Jones registered two goals and five points with Anaheim.
+He was sent back to San Diego in April to help the Gulls in their Calder Cup playoff run, where he scored four points in eight games, missing some time due to injury.